-It has been demonstrated that the osteoconductivity, hydrophilicity and biological capacity of titanium decreased over time, and this phenomenon was described as the biological aging of titanium.
-The aim of this study was to evaluate whether the age of sand blasted and acid-etched (SLA) titanium dental implants (duration from the production date until the date of dental implant surgery) affects marginal bone resorption and implant survival.
-This non-random conveniently sampled retrospective pilot study was carried out in 200 implants of 64 patients.
+It has been demonstrated that the osteoconductivity, hydrophilicity, and biological capacity of titanium decreases over time, and this phenomenon was described as the biological aging of titanium.
+The aim of this study was to evaluate whether the age of sand-blasted and acid-etched (SLA) titanium dental implants (duration from the production date until the date of dental implant surgery) affects marginal bone resorption and implant survival.
+This nonrandom convenience-sample retrospective pilot study was carried out in 200 implants of 64 patients.
 Radiographic measurements were performed on intraoral periapical radiographs.
-Implants were divided into two age groups; Group 1: 0-3 months, Group 2: 36-41 months. p value < .05 was considered statistically singnificant.
-It was observed that ages of 41% (n= 82) of the implants were between 0-3 months and 59% (n= 118) were between 36 and 41 months.
-It was observed that 100% (n= 200) of the implants survived and maintained their function.
-The mean mesial marginal resorption measurements were 0.60 ± 0.65 mm and the mean distal marginal resorption was 0.77 ± 1.07 mm.
-There was no statistically significant difference between the amounts of mesial and distal marginal bone resorption according to the implant age (p>0.05).
-In SLA surface titanium implants with adequate initial primary stability and 3-months osseointegration period before loading, biological aging of titanium does not affect implant survival and marginal bone resorption.
+Implants were divided into 2 age groups; group 1 = 0–3 months and group 2 = 36–41 months.
+A P value < .05 was considered statistically significant.
+Of the implants, 41% (n = 82) were between 0 and 3 months old, and 59% (n = 118) were between 36 and 41 months old.
+All (n = 200) of the implants survived and maintained their function.
+The mean mesial marginal resorption measurement was 0.60 ± 0.65 mm, and the mean distal marginal resorption was 0.77 ± 1.07 mm.
+There was no statistically significant difference between the amount of mesial and distal marginal bone resorption according to implant age (P > .05).
+In SLA surface titanium implants with adequate initial primary stability and a 3-month osseointegration period before loading, biological aging of titanium did not affect implant survival and marginal bone resorption.

-The Effect of Age of Titanium Dental Implants on Implant Survival and Marginal Bone Resorption: 5-Year Retrospective Follow-up Pilot Study
+The Effect of Age of Titanium Dental Implants on Implant Survival and Marginal Bone Resorption: A 5-Year Retrospective Follow-Up Study

 - Views Icon Views